-What does an Addiction Counselor in Washington do?
+What does a substance abuse addiction Counselor in Washington do?
 What is Their Job Role?

 What’s in a name?
 If you wish to become a substance abuse counselor, that may not prove your official title according to state law.
 Such is the case with Washington State, where the term “chemical dependency professional” is used to describe substance abuse counselors.

 In Washington, the equivalent of substance abuse counselor is overseen by the state Department of Health.
 Education and training requirement are similar to that of other states, but for those who hold a professional degree in a related field, becoming an addiction professional is somewhat streamlined.
 In Washington, the typical practice setting for chemical dependency professionals is an agency licensed by the Washington State Department of Behavioral Health and Rehabilitation.

 Washington Licensing & Certifications for Associates & Independent Counselors

 In Washington, substance abuse counselors are known as chemical dependency professionals.
 In addition to certified chemical dependency counselors, the state also offers a trainee program.
 All candidates must pass a criminal background check.

 Chemical Dependency Professional Trainee

 Trainees must work in the substance abuse field, and can accrue hours while working as a Chemical Dependency Professional Trainee.
 Such trainees have direct supervision in the beginning of their eligibility.
 Substance abuse counselors credentials are renewed annually, with up to four renewals permitted.
 Supervisors verify hours spent by the trainee in a variety of duties.
 Substance abuse counselor trainees must spend a minimum of 50 hours in discussion of professional and ethical responsibilities as well as a minimum of 600 hours in direct counseling.
 The latter may include the counseling of family members and the client’s significant others.
 The Department of Health may accept experience accrued up to seven years prior by the trainee.